Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Reduction to powers of simple abelian schemes

 In the first three cases the statement of Theorem \ref{thmscheme} follows respectively from \begin{enumerate} \item the work of Habegger and Pila \cite{HabPila14}; \item Theorem 2.1 of \cite{BC2016}; \item Theorem 1.3 of \cite{BC2017}. \end{enumerate}

 In case (4), we have a non-isotrivial abelian scheme $\mc{A} \rightarrow S$ which is the $n$-th fold fibered power of a simple abelian scheme $\cB$ of relative dimension at least 2.
-The generic fiber $\cB_\eta$ can be considered as an abelian variety defined over the function field $k(S)$.
 As above, $\pi $ indicates the structural morphism $\mc{A} \rightarrow S$.